kennedyyung/PC-Parts-Organizer/README.md

 We had to remove the table Mouse_Brand because the Oracle account we were provided with only allowed us to have a maximum of 30 tables.
 If we included Mouse_Brand, we would have 31 tables which would exceed the space quota we are given to work with in Oracle.
 We chose to remove this table as it seemed to be a little trivial and we assumed it would not affect the final project much.

-### How to run application
+### Use of the application

-To test our application you can use the link https://www.students.cs.ubc.ca/~kyung19/wrapper.php
+You can find images of our application in use in the Milestone 4 file